Jordan-Prescott/odins-spear/docs/14IP/custom-logger.md

 It extends Python’s built-in `logging.Logger` to capture accurate caller information (file, function, and line number) and to support flexible logging output.

+NOTE: You need elasticsearch 8.17.2 for this to work, get get that run the command `pip install elasticsearch==8.17.2`

 ---

 ## Overview